ttappr/scanner/README.md

         println!("{:#?}", token);
     }

-    // The lexer's status indicates whether the lexer finished in an error state
+    // The lexer's status indicates whether the lexer encountered an error
     // or the end of input was reached. println!("Lexer Status: {:?}", lexer.status());
 }